eiszapfen2000/tgda/README.md

 * Ocean Whitecaps [Dupuy2012a]

 ## Skylight
-Preetham sky light and sun light, where the sun color is computed via full scattering.
+Preetham sky light [Preetham1999a, Section 3.1] and sun light [Preetham1999a, Section 3.2].

 ## Tonemapping
 Global tonemapping operator by Reinhard et al. [Reinhard2002a, Equation 4], temporal luminance adaptation algorithm by Krawczyk et al. [Krawczyk2005a, Equations 5, 6, 7, 12].
 Color space conversions are done according to http://brucelindbloom.com